hamdinawfel/GrpcDemo/README.md

 # gRPC DEMO

 > This repository is a demo project to build a .NET 7 and gRPC service with 5 methods: Create, GetAll, GetById, Update, and Delete.
-It also configures JSON transcoding to allow our gRPC service to act as a REST-based API.
-For more information, refer to the [official documentation](https://learn.microsoft.com/en-us/aspnet/core/grpc/json-transcoding-binding?view=aspnetcore-8.0).
+It also configures JSON transcoding to allow our gRPC service to act as a REST-based API ([official documentation](https://learn.microsoft.com/en-us/aspnet/core/grpc/json-transcoding-binding?view=aspnetcore-8.0)).

 ## Testing with Postman